Degederon/HouseRulesGuide/README.md

 # HouseRulesGuide
-062223 Created by Degederon for Demeo gamers.
+062523 Created by Degederon for Demeo gamers.

-Version 2.6
+Version 2.7

 Dege's Demeo Setup & Users Guide featuring The "House Rules" Customization Mod.

-The current version of the guide is 2.6.
+The current version of the guide is 2.7.
 A few folks recently referred to this guide as a bible or a wiki.
 I am flattered.
 Starting to get user feedback now ands that is fantastic.
 Its telling me that the content is getting read and hopefully absorbed in some capacity.
 This started out as a mod guide and has certainly transformed.

+- Announcement - Would like to play some beta maps and need 3 additional players.
+If you are interested send me an email to demeo@epomd.com.
+If you like to raise hell and have fun in the process, let me know.
+What nights are good for you and what timezone.

-This version has expanded beyond 115 pages now, wow!
+This version has expanded beyond 125 pages now, wow!

 Here are some new areas of interest.

 NEW
-- Reader Feedback from "Frak".
-See troubleshooting section and watch new YouTube video on how to troubleshoot your custom .json files with this cool utility!

-- Dege's YouTube Channel has over a half a dozen narrated walk-throughs.
-It will help you decide floors to use when customizing your game.

-- I have decided to offer you a chance to be in future video tapings as I perform a walkthrough.
-Want to be a volunteer guest in a future taping?
-Send your request to Demeo@epomd.com.
-We will meet in a private multi-player room and it will take no more than 15-20 minutes.

-- Added Baddies section with some closeups of some classic characters.
-What is your favorite that you would like to see?

-- Refreshed Black Sarcophagus maps with additional floor views.
+- Updated Steam Achievement section with more details.

+- Improved on Cool Links section.

+- Added more recent Q & A items.

 Recent Additions